ontodev/valve.rs/README.md

 Each `ValveCellMessage`, in turn, contains the following information:

-1. The level or severity of the message (e.g., "error", "warn", "info").
+1. The level, or severity, of the message (e.g., "error", "warn", "info").
-1. An alphanumeric identifier for the rule violation described by the message.
+1. An alphanumeric identifier for the rule violation described by the message (see the section on [rule violation identifiers](#rule-violation-identifiers)).
 1. The text of the message.

-The following is an example of a textual representation of the contents of a `ValveRow`:
+The following is a textual representation of an example of a `ValveRow`:

 ```rust
 ValveRow {